nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. `ActivityListCommand#run` method is then invoked to run the `activity /list` command.
 4. The list of activities are stored in a `Profile` object, hence `Manager#getProfile` is called.
 5. To retrieve the session containing the activity list from the `Profile` object, `Profile#getSession` is executed, returning a session containing all the activities to be listed.
-6. Once the session is retrieved, `ActivityListCommand` class will run call `Session#getActivityListSummaryString` and the Session class will return a String containing either an error message if the activity list in the session is empty, or a table summarising the list of activities in the session.
+6. Once the session is retrieved, `ActivityListCommand` class will run `Session#getActivityListSummaryString`.
+   1. If the activity list in the session is empty, the Session class will return a `String` object containing an error message.
+   2. If it's not empty, a table summarising the list of activities in the session will be returned.
+7. Finally, the method `printlnMessageWithDivider` is called to print the message returned.

 ### Add a group
 **API reference:** [`GroupCreateCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/GroupCreateCommand.java)